vtex/styleguide/docs/designing.md

 - **Interactions**: what are all possible interactions with this component?
 Every click, hover and focus state should be intentional.
 - **Variations and states**: which alternative states this component may reach?
 What are possible configurations one can do to change a little bit how it looks and behaves to better fit specific scenarios?
 - **Props design**: in the React jargon, props are parameters you pass to
-- **Documentation**: write a quick summary of what the component does, a lista of Do's and Don'ts, and optionally a list of related existing components.
+- **Documentation**: write a quick summary of what the component does, a list of Do's and Don'ts, and optionally a list of related existing components.
 - **Implementations**: the actual code that implements all of that.
 In our case it's all React, but in the future there might be other platforms to support.

 #### Benchmarking